enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 #### GET /admin/analytics/revenue/totla-payments

-- Description: Gives total payments done in the platform till now in fees and salary.
+- Description: Gives total payments done on the platform so far for fees and salaries.

--Response :
+- Response:
    - Status: 200 OK
     - Body:
         ```json